-- Wash your hands frequently or use an alcohol-based hand sanitizer, especially after you cough or sneeze.
+- Wash your hands for at least 20 seconds or use an alcohol-based hand sanitizer often, especially after you cough or sneeze.

-- Do not share items such as cups, drinking glasses, food utensils, or toys.
+- Don’t share items such as cups, drinking glasses, food utensils, or toys.

-- Avoid close contact with others until your symptoms resolve.
+- Avoid close contact with others until your symptoms go away.

 I have a respiratory viral infection.
-What precautions should I take when I go to my outpatient appointment?
+What should I do when I go to my outpatient appointment?

-- If you have any symptoms of a respiratory infection, please do not sit in the waiting area, eat in the cafeteria, or visit patients who are staying in the hospital.
+- If you have any symptoms of a respiratory infection, don’t sit in the waiting area, eat in the cafeteria, or visit patients who are staying in the hospital.

 Where can I get more information about respiratory viral infections?

-If you have any questions, speak with your doctor or nurse.
+If you have any questions, speak with your healthcare provider.
 You can also visit the following websites for more information: